 - We’re not a dating app, a social network or a game.
 There’s no network effect at play here (yet).

-- We’re currently available in NY State only (news about more states coming soon)
+- We’re currently available in NY State only (check out our progress at Lemonade Goes Nationwide)

 Now that I lowered your expectations, I‘m more comfortable diving into the numbers.